ldaptools/ldaptools-bundle/Resources/doc/Configuration-Reference.md

  ------------------
 #### user

 The user class that the LDAP user provider will instantiate.
-If you change this the class must extend the default one.
+If you change this the class must implement `LdapUserInterface`.

 **Default**: `LdapTools\Bundle\LdapToolsBundle\Security\User\LdapUser`